What does Agile mean in software

 The agile software development process, when properly implemented, allows teams to drastically enhance the quality of their software with each release.
 Not only that, but it also enables teams to adjust to change quickly.
 Teams pick agile because it allows them to adjust rapidly to market developments or client input without compromising a year’s worth of plans.
 With frequent increments, your team can quickly obtain input on each modification and incorporate it into future plans.

-An agile team organizes an agile methodology around a common goal and then executes it in the most effective way possible.
+An agile team organizes around a common goal and then executes it in the most effective way possible.
 Each team establishes its own quality, accessibility, and completeness requirements.
 Company leaders discover that putting their faith in an agile team gives the team a better sense of ownership and motivates them to fulfill (or exceed) management’s objectives.
 Authentic human relationships are more vital than strict processes, according to the Agile Manifesto.
 Predefined arrangements are less crucial than collaborating with clients and teammates.
 It’s also more vital to give a reasonable solution to the client’s problem than it is to provide hyper-detailed documentation.